-For 2020, we will add the term Visual Musicality to the General Effect sheets' POCs to encompass all approaches to manipulating the visual response to the chosen audio setting.
+In 2020, we added the term Visual Musicality to the General Effect sheets' Points of Comparison to encompass all approaches to manipulating the visual response to the chosen audio setting.
 We will also adjust the Design Analysis POC to Read: Relationship to or Enhancement of the audio through the dynamic range of efforts: space time weight and flow.